Kauai County, Hawaii: Top employers

-According to the county's 2019 Comprehensive Annual Financial Report, the top non-government employers in the county are:
+According to the county's 2022 Annual Comprehensive Financial Report, the top non-government employers in the county are the following:

 Education

 Higher education

 Kauaʻi Community College is the county's only institution of higher education.
 One of the ten branches of the University of Hawaiʻi system, it offers a range of 2-year degrees and is accredited by the Western Association of Schools and Colleges.

 Primary and Secondary Education

 Public schools in the county are operated by the Hawaiʻi State Department of Education, and the county is represented by Maggie Cox on the state's Board of Education.
 There are 10 elementary schools, 3 middle schools, 3 high schools, and 5 K-12 schools in the county.